saucelabs/sauce-docs/docs/error-reporting/project-setup/deduplication-rules.md

 <img src={useBaseUrl('img/error-reporting/project-settings/deduplication-config.png')} alt="" />

 ### Create a Custom Ruleset
-Press the Add New Ruleset button to create a new ruleset.
+Click **Add new ruleset** to create a new ruleset.

 <img src={useBaseUrl('img/error-reporting/project-settings/add-new-dedup-ruleset.png')} alt="" />

 As you can see, each ruleset consists of a name, an optional set or languages or OS that the rules within should apply to, an enable/disable toggle, and the ability to add a set of rules that should be evaluated.

 ### Manage Rules in Rulesets
 A rule consists of a set of predicates (IF statements to evaluate matches against functions, objects or sources using regex), and a set of actions to take IF the statements evaluate TRUE.
-Press the Add a rule button to add a new rule.
+Click **Add a rule** to add a new rule.

 <img src={useBaseUrl('img/error-reporting/project-settings/dedup-ruleset.png')} alt="" />